kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 Glassdoor and other employer reviewing websites can also help to shed some light into the company culture.
 Although beware that these sites tend to be represented mainly by disgruntled former employees, and may not reflect the company today.

-### Still arn't sure about them?

-Talk about the interview to an experienced friend or mentor.

-If you're not sure, either you didn't ask enough questions, do enough research, or you're subconciously detecting something bad.

-### If you get turned down

-Ask for feedback about your performance and why they turned you down, an interview is a good opportunity to find out what you need to work on.
-Take it as a humble learning opportunity.
-But also don't be suprised if you don't hear back again, it's pretty common.

 ### Still anxious about the meeting?

 It's just a chat.